jep9731/personal-python-dataquest-portfolio/README.md

 # python_dq_portfolio
-Contains all guided projects in the data analyst in python DataQuest pathway
+Contains all guided projects in the Data Analyst in Python DataQuest pathway.
+Feel free to browse and